Canadian Forts

 (1942 - 1945), Boundary Bay

-An anti-aircraft battery was located here to protect the military airfield.
+An anti-aircraft battery was located here to protect the nearby military airfield.

-¤¤¤ NOTES: The WWII fire-command post (1942 - 1944) was located at "Wadsley" (West Vancouver), on private property outside McKechnie Park (now a converted guest house).
-A concrete instrument pedestal base remains.
+¤¤¤ NOTES: The WWII Fire Command post (1942 - 1944) was once located at "Wadsley" (West Vancouver), near McKechnie Park.
+It was later converted to a private guest house, but was demolished in 2006 or 2007.
 A battery observation post was located at Prospect Point, First Narrows (South).
-From 1943 - 1945, there were four additional sites with four each 3.7-inch AA guns, which replaced 40mm Bofors guns emplaced in 1942, located at Little Mountain, Lynnmour, Burnaby, and Sea Island.
-The Royal Canadian Air Force Station (seaplanes) was located at Jericho Beach, now a park.
-The concrete apron and three original station buildings still remain, now in re-use.
+From 1943 - 1945 there were four additional sites with four each 3.7-inch AA guns, which replaced 40mm Bofors guns emplaced in 1942, located at Little Mountain, Lynnmour, Burnaby, and Sea Island (Vancouver International Airport).
+The Royal Canadian Air Force Seaplane Base was located at Jericho Beach, now a city park.
+The concrete apron and three original station buildings still remain, now in adaptive re-use.

 Homulchesan Indian Fort